We each experience different forms of stress in our lives.

 Why not read our tips for a better sleep to learn more?

-Spending time with loved ones has been found to be an important indicator of longevity and it reduces the risk of a number of diseases.
+Spending time with friends and loved ones has been found to be an important indicator of longevity and it reduces the risk of a number of diseases.

 Share dinners with friends, phone a distant friend, or go see a show.
 Most of us are looking to connect at a deeper level and can benefit from meaningful interactions.